bmaroti9/Overmorrow/README.md

 ## Support me! ❤️

-Overmorrow is a relatively early stage and therefore the user base is relatively low.
-This way I am able to keep it up with $0 in revenue 💰.
-However at larger audience sizes unfortunately i won't be able to do it for free anymore 😥.

-So if you want to help, or just simply want to support me. this is my patreon: https://www.patreon.com/MarotiDevel.
+If you want to help, or just simply want to support me. this is my patreon: https://www.patreon.com/MarotiDevel.
 Thank you so much! ❤️

-also if you liked this app please consider leaving it a star on github ⭐.
+also if you like this app please consider leaving it a star on github ⭐.